operatorequals/httpimport/README.md

   File "<stdin>", line 1, in <module>
 ImportError: No module named test_package
 >>>
->>> from httimport import addRemoteRepo, removeRemoteRepo
+>>> from httpimport import addRemoteRepo, removeRemoteRepo
 >>> # In the given URL the 'test_package/' is available
 >>> addRemoteRepo(['test_package'], 'http://localhost:8000/') #
 >>> import test_package